 How is sarcoidosis diagnosed?

-If your disease is mild, you may not need to take medicine.
-Your doctor will probably treat sarcoidosis if it involves your kidneys, eyes, heart, nervous system or lungs (especially if breathing problems are getting worse).
-He or she will treat the disease if you have skin lesions that bother you or if your sarcoidosis is very severe.
+Your doctor will probably treat sarcoidosis if it involves your kidneys, eyes, heart, nervous system, or lungs (especially if breathing problems are getting worse).
+He or she will treat the disease if you have skin lesions that bother you or if your sarcoidosis is severe.
 Your doctor will try to do the following:

-Prevent permanent scarring of the lungs if they’re affected; and
+- Prevent permanent scarring of the lungs if they’re affected.

 In many people, sarcoidosis gets better all by itself.
 Women and people who have less severe lung involvement usually do the best.
 If you have sarcoidosis, you should discuss your illness in more detail with your family doctor.
 You and your doctor should work together as partners to create a treatment plan that is right for you.